Ilija97/BSocialDocker/README.md

 ## Getting Started
 Database is prepopulated with 5 users each of them having 5 posts.
 Usernames are "user1", "user2", "user3", "user4" and "user5".
 Password for all of them is "Pa$$w0rd".
-To run the script use
+To run the script again use:
    ```bash
    npm run populate-db
 ```